 As the prophecy of Zechariah draws to its climax we read, in Ch13 v2-6 "On that day, I will banish the names of the idols from the land, and they will be remembered no more," declares the LORD Almighty.
 "I will remove both the prophets and the spirit of impurity from the land.
 And if anyone still prophesies, his father and mother, to whom he was born, will say to him, `You must die, because you have told lies in the LORD's name.'
 When he prophesies, his own parents will stab him.
 "On that day every prophet will be ashamed of his prophetic vision.
 He will not put on a prophet's garment of hair in order to deceive.
 He will say, `I am not a prophet.
 I am a farmer; the land has been my livelihood since my youth.'
 If someone asks him, `What are these wounds on your body?' he will answer, `The wounds I was given at the house of my friend.
 Baron* explains how this refers to the prophets / ministers of pagan cults and their practices (self inflicted wounds of idol worshippers - Deut 14 v1 - 1 Kings 18 v28), and how those involved will finally be dealt with. * see Books

 The New Age is presented as very tolerant of any faith.
 In fact this tolerance becomes the rejection of any exclusive faith ( Christianity and Judaism and Islam, which say there is only one way to salvation through only one god).
 The long term aim of the New Age movement is the replacement of all other religions with one "world-state religion".
-See "the Rainbow Swastika" at http://philologos.org__eb-trs/ for an in depth analysis of the movement.
+Search for " Rainbow Swastika."

 The Green and Ecology movements are supported by many concerned people, but it also has many adherents who lean towards "Mother Earth" worship and paganism.
 "Green" thinking can undermine sound Christian life if allowed to go beyond concepts of common sense, good stewardship and challenges to rampant consumerism.